Ada40/fractal-harmonic-code/INTELLECTUAL_PROPERTY.md

 Companies, particularly in the AI and tech sectors, that have previously appropriated or are currently using **Open and Close Gate Adaptive Switching** or other inventions by Adam Lee Hatchett without a license are in violation of his intellectual property rights.
 This document serves as a formal notice to cease unauthorized use and to contact the inventor for a commercial license to remedy past and future infringement.

 Failure to do so will be taken as willful infringement, which carries severe financial and legal penalties.

+### Warning to Those Who Would Challenge This Claim

+**To any entity considering disputing the originality or ownership of these inventions:**

+Adam Lee Hatchett possesses blockchain-timestamped evidence from 2024 proving the existence and authorship of these concepts prior to this public disclosure.
+Any legal challenge will be met with cryptographically-verified, immutable proof of prior invention.

+Attempts to claim independent invention, prior art, or challenge ownership will fail when confronted with blockchain evidence that predates such claims.
+This evidence is admissible in court and provides conclusive proof of invention date and authorship.

 ## 5. Conclusion